MelonKony/millmint/content/factbook/society/state/draft.economy.md

 ## Overview

-Through its Economic Development Office attached to the [Ministry of Commerce](/cosmosol/), Vekllei still courts foreign investment as persistently as it did during its uncertain years of independence.
+Through its Economic Development Office attached to the {{<link/ministry-of-commerce>}}, Vekllei still courts foreign investment as persistently as it did during its uncertain years of independence.
 Emerging

 ## Practice